Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

+**Fixed:**

+- react-native-bpk-component-navigation-bar:
+  - Fixed a bug where updating the theme would only take effect in the next render.

+**Added:**

+- react-native-bpk-component-navigation-bar:
+  - All components now spread extra props.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).